pfitzseb/DocumentationGeneratorRegistry/README.md

 Each package is specified by UUID, which is also the top-level key.
 Required sub-keys are `method`, `location`, and `name`:
 ```
+# replace by the actual UUID of the package "PackageName"
 [uuid]
 name = "PackageName"
 method = "hosted"